Jackysi/advancedtomato/release/src/router/dnscrypt/man/dnscrypt-proxy.8.markdown

   * `-r`, `--resolver-address=<ip>[:port]`: a DNSCrypt-capable resolver IP address with an optional port.
 The default port is 443.

+  * `-t`, `--test=<margin>`: don't actually start the proxy, but check that a valid certificate can be retrieved from the server and that it will remain valid for the next <margin> minutes.
+The exit code is 0 if a valid certificate can be used, 2 if no valid certificates can be used, 3 if a timeout occurred, and 4 if a currently valid certificate is going to expire before <margin>.
+The margin is always specificied in minutes.

   * `-u`, `--user=<user name>`: chroot(2) to this user's home directory and drop privileges.